 Sewage is an abundant source of pathogens, bacteria, viruses and other disease-producing organisms.
 These germs and parasites can spread directly when people come into contact with sewage or toilet waste.
 Illnesses associated with the bacteria found in raw sewage include hepatitis A, gastroenteritis and tapeworm infections, among other health conditions.

 How to Prevent Sewer Overflow

-One of the most straightforward measures you should take to reduce the dangers of sewage overflow in your Northern Virginia home or business is to be mindful of what you put into your drains.
+One of the most straightforward measures you should take to reduce the dangers of sewage overflow in your Fairfax, Virginia home or business is to be mindful of what you put into your drains.
 For example, even though some products such as sanitary wipes, baby diapers, kitty litter, cotton balls and makeup remover towelettes may claim to be flushable, they are not.
 When flushed down the toilet, these items bind together and may eventually cause sewage backups that cost thousands of dollars and hours of work to repair.

 Another smart strategy for minimizing the risk of a sewer overflow is to have your drains regularly inspected and cleaned.
 Professional companies like Freedom Plumbers specialize in providing state-of-the-art video camera inspections that help us diagnose clogs with pinpoint accuracy.
 This technology allows us to prevent unsanitary, costly and destructive sewer overflow issues by detecting and resolving issues before they jeopardize your health.

 Call Freedom Plumbers for Drain Inspection and Maintenance

 Serving both residential and commercial clients, Freedom Plumbers has been Fairfax, Virginia, Baltimore and Washington, D.C.’s clog prevention specialist for more than 30 years.
 We a locally owned company that improves the health of your plumbing with friendly, professional service.
 Reach out today for a free estimate.